A statement regarding the Workplace Wellness Business Forum.

 4 Day Week Global is a not-for-profit community established by Andrew Barnes and Charlotte Lockhart to provide a platform for like-minded people who are interested in supporting the idea of the four-day week as a part of the future of work.
 The PM Hon.
 Jacinda Ardern is backing the thought of a 4 Day Week workforce.

-The 2020 Workplace Wellness Business Forum Sponsored by Scottish Pacific Business Finance is to be held on 22 July 2020 at The Lula Inn, Viaduct, Auckland.
+The 2020 Workplace Wellness Business Forum Sponsored by Scottish Pacific Business Finance is POSTPONED UNTIL EARLY 2021 due to the COVID19 disruption.
 The Engine & Business Strategy NZ with main sponsor Scottish Pacific Business Finance have brought together experts and thought leaders on this topic.
-Update: This forum had been planned for May the 13th.
-With COVID19 we have moved it to 22 July 2020.
+Update: This forum had been planned for July 22nd.
+With continued COVID19 disruption we have POSTPONED until early 2021.
 Interestingly enough COVID19 has highlighted the 4 Day Week discussion and 4 Day Week Global was always one of our expert speakers for this event, along with the ever so on point economist Tony Alexander to discuss all things post COVID19 and John Shackleton who helped many companies during COVID19 on Resilience and Mindfulness for businss owners and their staff.
 4 Day Week Global is the brainchild of Andrew Barnes and Charlotte Lockhart from Perpetual Guardian who also now own the Give a Little site and were instrumental in fundraising from their pockets and through Give a Little $248,505.54 to the ANZACS.

 The Engine was formed to put a platform of providers together to enable businesses to have a trusted group of professionals supporting them on their business journey.
 The Engine and their providers see every day the impact on businesses trying to maintain growth and sustainability in what can be described as challenging conditions.
 With this in mind we wanted the first of our Quarterly Forums to be about Workplace Wellness.